Papua New Guinea Culture: Embrace The Rich Cultural Legacy

 In the New Guinea highlands, vibrant local rituals known as “sing-sings” are a cultural highlight.
 During these events, participants paint their bodies and adorn themselves with feathers, pearls, and animal skins to embody birds, trees, or mountain spirits.
 These colorful celebrations are a vital expression of cultural heritage, showcasing the region’s rich traditions and deep spiritual connections.

-Papua New Guinea Customs
+Papua New Guinea customs

 Papua New Guinea Culture In Customs